Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

   - Fireball
   - You.com
   - Partially powers MetaGer by default; this can be turned off
-  - At this point, I mostly stopped adding Bing-<wbr>based search engines.
+  - At this point, I mostly stopped adding Bing-<wbr />based search engines.
 There are just too many.

 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
 Like Bing, it allows submitting pages and sitemaps for crawling using the IndexNow API.
 Powers: